Eftpos | PayID | PayPal in 4

 Microblading was originally designed to mimic the look of natural hair in eyebrows.
 However, it can be quite challenging to achieve symmetrical brows if there is no natural hair present.
 Upon close inspection, you may notice differences in shape and curve, especially in the front part of the brow.
 This often occurs due to variations in technique caused by right-handed or left-handed angles.

 A major downside of microblading is that it can leave scars in the skin, which has led our industry to move away from this technique.
-Instead, we now use a specialised tattoo machine pen (designed for permanent makeup) that is much gentler on the skin while still achieving equally natural-looking results through new and improved techniques.
+Instead, we now use a specialised tattoo machine pen (designed for permanent makeup) that is much gentler on the skin while still achieving equally natural-looking, soft results through new and improved techniques.

 Using machines for ombre brows, powder brows or dusty brows has become increasingly popular because they are gentler on the skin and generally last longer than microblading or feather touch techniques.